watusi/jquery-mobile-iscrollview/README.md

 you will probably have to set some options and dig into the documentation a bit.

-Because the primary target for this widget is native mobile applications, it has a large number of configurable options that be usable only in certain target environments.
+Because the primary target for this widget is native mobile applications, it has a large number of configurable options, which may be usable only in certain target environments.
 I want you to be able to tailor the widget to your specific needs when you are using it in specific, known environments.

 Secondarily, it is intended to support websites that will be viewed on mobile browsers, and